If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 SonicCD-SegaCD-R8-3-Porsch.png

-• In the remaster of Act 3, the piston in front of the boss is moved 2 pixels to the left so that Sonic / Tails can not stand near the edge of the platform.
+• In Zone 3, the piston in front of the boss is moved 2 pixels to the left so that the player cannot stand near the edge of the platform.

-• During the final battle against Dr. Robotnik, two "light beams" have been added to each side, which are akin to the ones at the Final Zone (Sonic 1), Wing Fortress Zone (Sonic 2), and Flying Battery Zone (Sonic & Knuckles).
+• During the final boss, two "light beams" have been added to each side, which are similar to the ones in Final Zone (Sonic 1), Wing Fortress Zone (Sonic 2), and Flying Battery Zone (Sonic & Knuckles).
 This was seemingly done in order to keep the boss arena the same size as it was in the original game, without altering the level's layout.

-• The final boss during this level now has smooth animation sequences, most notably during the attack with only three "wedges" left.
-In the original, he jumped between still frames while a loud mechanical sound played with each shift as he rotated: now, the rotation is smooth and Robotnik appears to "float" while using it.
+• The final boss now has smooth animation sequences, most notably during the attack with only three "wedges" left.
+In the original, he jumped between still frames while a loud mechanical sound played with each shift as he rotated; now, the rotation is smooth and Eggman appears to "float" while using it.

 Original 2011 Remaster